MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

 # Connect a contact to your CRM

-You’ll get the most benefit from everything Copilot for Sales can do for you when your external contacts are available in your CRM system.
+You'll get the most benefit from everything Copilot for Sales can do for you when your external contacts are available in your CRM system.
 In Copilot for Sales, we call this connecting a contact to your CRM.
 Contacts that are connected to your CRM are referred to as _Saved contacts_.

-When you read an email from external contacts or compose an email to external contacts, and open the Copilot for Sales pane, Copilot for Sales searches your CRM for the contact’s primary email address.
+When you read an email from external contacts or compose an email to external contacts, and open the Copilot for Sales pane, Copilot for Sales searches your CRM for the contact's primary email address.
 The external contact is connected to a CRM contact based on one of the following conditions:

 - External email address matches only one CRM contact